SmashedFrenzy16/donut-emulator/README.md

   <br>
 </p>

-# NOTE: Donut Emulator will NOT be remaining open source.
-After a rewrite of the codebase, we have decided to make it closed source to help fund NetFruit Technologies and make it easier to install.
+# NOTE: We are proud to announce that Donut Emulator WILL be remaining open source!
+We have decided that this is the best way forward to maintain the future of Donut Emulator!
+We have also decided that a complete rewrite of the codebase is not necessary.
+In order to support us, please sponsor us (when we have set up wonderful sponsorships for you)!
+The new version of Donut Emulator is coming out on Saturday 22nd April 2023, with HUGE new changes!
+So stay tuned by forking and starring this repository!

 ## How to use: